Environmental Science

 Undergraduate Programs

 Environmental Science is an interdisciplinary field that combines physical, chemical and biological sciences with social, political, and economic understanding needed to study the environment and address environmental problems.
-The Environmental Science program integrates classroom work in biology, chemistry, geosciences, and social sciences (economics and planning) with extensive field, lab, and research experience.
+The Environmental Science program integrates classroom work in biology, chemistry, and geosciences with extensive field, lab, and research experience.
 Graduates leave EWU with the necessary professional and technical skills for employment in the environmental profession or entry into graduate or professional school.

 The Environmental Science Program offers undergraduate programs leading to a Bachelor of Science.
 All majors take a core of Environmental Science courses complemented by a concentration in one of the three core sciences (biology, chemistry, and geosciences).
-Students acquire and develop scientific knowledge, quantitative and technical skills, capabilities, and values that prepare them to meet the needs and challenges of the contemporary world, including the ability to collect data, communicate effectively, appreciate diversity, work collaboratively, synthesize knowledge utilizing the scientific method, solve complex problems, and adapt to change.
+Students acquire and develop scientific knowledge and quantitative and technical skills that prepare them to meet the needs and challenges of the contemporary world, including the ability to collect data, communicate effectively, appreciate diversity, work collaboratively, synthesize knowledge utilizing the scientific method, solve complex problems, and adapt to change.
 Motivated students have the opportunity to obtain a double major in both Environmental Science and their concentration area (biology, chemistry, or geosciences).

 Faculty from the departments of Biology, Chemistry and Biochemistry, and Geosciences participate, teach, and advise in the Environmental Science Program.
 Courses are aimed at introducing students, both science and non-science majors, to a dynamic view of how humans interact with their environment.